Naveen-HN/Unzip-Azure-storage-Files/README.md

 Then use For each, within for each, you need to use Get blob content using path and Create blob.

 ![Picture1](https://user-images.githubusercontent.com/20348809/102539566-d85c1300-407b-11eb-9a2e-cd59bdba073e.png)

+Add a Delete blob action

+We want to automate this process so that everytime a file is present in the input container, it should be moved to the archive folder.
+We cannot use a recurrence for a trigger, so create another Logic app (RecurrMove)  with a Time recurrence which calls this Logic App ‘Move Data’ for every given intervals of time.

+# 3. Create a logic App (RecurrMove) which calls the MoveData Logic App.

+Use the recurrence of the required interval periods.
+The second step is the logic app which is called ‘MoveData’.